PsiACE/naive-cityhash/README.md

 # Naive CityHash

-`naive-cityhash` is a naive native 128-bit cityhash v102 implementation for clickhouse*.
+`naive-cityhash` is a naive native 64/128 bit cityhash implementation for databend.

 ## Contact